danielbh/node-worker-threads-vs-goroutines/README.md

 #### Performance

-Go outperformed Node and was 125%.
+Go outperformed Node by 125%.
 Go did up to 91 iterations in all cases while node did 40 in all cases.
 Single iterations for Go were ~3.5s 95 percentile while Node was ~8.94 percentile.

 #### Resource overhead